 Some crematoria and burial grounds will offer a plaque in their gardens where the ashes are scattered or on a wall of remembrance in their gardens.
 If you choose to have the ashes placed in a columbarium you can have a plaque put up in the niche with the ashes.

 If you are taking the ashes home you can have them returned to you in a casket or urn.
 A simple scatter tube is a cheap option starting in price at around from £12.50 and these are often included in the price.
 You can also choose from a wide range of urns or caskets, if you are going to bury the ashes at home then a biodegradable urn is a good option as it will break down over time in the soil.
 If you are going to scatter the ashes in a favourite place or walk then a scatter tube is a great choice.
 If you want to keep them at home then most crematoria offer a range of display urns or caskets which start in price at around £35 for a small wooden casket.
 You can choose to bring your own casket and there are more ornate ones, urns made out of different materials such as ceramic or metal or there is a wide range of bespoke options.
-Caskets can often be engraved at an extra cost.
+You can usually add an engraving to a casket for an extra cost.

-This is where your pet is cremated with other pets and then either buried or scattered by the crematorium.
-Some crematoria will offer a plaque in their gardens where the ashes are scattered or on a wall of remembrance in their gardens, there are additional costs for this.
+Communal cremation is when you cremate your pet with other pets.
+The crematorium will then scatter or bury their ashes in their grounds.
+Some crematoria will offer you a plaque in their gardens where the ashes are scattered or on a wall of remembrance in their gardens, there are additional costs for this.

 If you want to have your pet picked up from either yourself or your vet all of the crematoria and burial grounds that we spoke to were very happy to do this but there were additional charges dependant on distance from the site, how quickly you wanted them to do it and if it was outside of their working hours.